ujwaldhakal/nepal-it-pool/README.md

 * is_intern (e.g is_intern=false)
 * address (e.g address=Kathmandu,Nepal)
 * state (e.g state=3)

+For Pagination
+* limit (currently 10 is the default limit)
+* offset

 For sorting use
 * sort=key only `"experience", "name", "current_company","is_intern","actively_job_searching"` keys are available